aws-samples/aws-modernization-with-tigera/content/_index.en.md

 ## Intended audience

-This workshop addresses the needs of DevOps, site reliability engineers (SREs), security and cloud architects by implementing Kubernetes-native networking, security and observability in AWS or EKS environments.
+This workshop addresses the needs of DevOps, site reliability engineers (SREs), security and cloud architects by implementing Kubernetes-native networking, security and observability for your workloads on Amazon EKS.

 This workshop is intended to be **200-300** level.
 It is assumed that you are familiar with the following concepts:

 - Kubernetes constructs at a base level
 - Basic networking in Kubernetes
-- Use of CNIs with AWS and EKS
+- Base understanding of how CNI's work in Kubernetes
 - Kubernetes-native security policies and monitoring
 - Kubernetes-native observability and troubleshooting

-## Workshop flow
+## Workshop Breakdown

 The workshop modules are structured to provide a natural flow helping to configure and solve various security, observability and troubleshooting use cases for your Kubernetes applications and services.